RuchitShivani/Ethanol-Blends-as-an-Alternative-to-replace-Fossil-Fuels--Analysis-and-Predictions./README.md

 # Ethanol Blends as an alternative to fossil fuels

 ## Overview
 This project analyzes and predicts renewable energy consumption trends across various countries, taking into account investment trends and historical data.
-The goal is to understand how financial support and policy measures influence the growth of renewable energy sources that can be utilised.
+The goal is to understand how financial support and policy measures influence the growth of renewable energy sources that can be implemented
+.

 ## Dataset
 - **Primary Data Source**: Global energy datasets from recognised sources such as World Bank.